CamilleGodi/ICR_Finder/README.md

 It can also be adapted to run with custom databases (see part IV/), and supposedly on different animal taxa and gene families (see part V/).

-This pipeline is an adaptation and generalisation based on a vertebrates V2R-receptors finder pipeline created by Maxime Policarpo, notably used to generate analysis for *"Coevolution of the olfactory organ and its receptor repertoire in ray-finned fishes"* (BMC Biol., 2022, DOI: 10.1186/s12915-022-01397-x).
+This pipeline is an adaptation and generalisation based on a vertebrates V2R-receptors finder pipeline created by Maxime Policarpo, notably used to generate analysis for *"Coevolution of the olfactory organ and its receptor repertoire in ray-finned fishes"* (BMC Biol., 2022, DOI: 10.1186/s12915-022-01397-x) and other articles.
 I thank him for the original scripts and for the precious help.

 # II/ Intructions